Miretz/rssreader/README.md

 ##Instructions:

-To initialize the db run the schema.sql file.
+To initialize the database execute the schema.sql file.

 Modify the database properties in:
 ```